-Jacobs Appliance Repair provides refrigerator repair service in CITY, including professional services to fix ice makers that are not working.
+Jacobs Appliance Repair provides refrigerator repair service in Massachusetts, including professional services to fix ice makers that are not working.
 Learn about some common ice maker problems below:

 Ice makers are possibly one of the greatest inventions ever.
 This is a little luxury most people might take for granted.
 Ice makers are simple machines that do not feature a lot of complex components that might have problems.

 As with any appliance repair, there are basic things that need to be looked at before thinking the worst.
 And, it’s good to know, if needed, you are able to replace the ice maker without replacing the entire fridge, dependent on the model.
 First, let’s take a look at some of the causes for an ice maker not working.